infinum/frontend-handbook/Checklists/Kick off.md

 1. Who estimated the project and what technologies are required
 2. Have design files (Figma e.g.) ready for both mobile and desktop (depending on the project)
-3. Understand the requirements of the project (or have someone near by who understands it)
+3. Understand the requirements of the project (or have someone nearby who understands it)
 4. Start the Devops staging deploy process right away (and complete their checklist)

 ## Things after filling in the checklist: